You have no items in your shopping cart.

 September 8, 2015

 Happy new school year everyone!
 By now you are at least a few days, if not a few weeks, into the new semester.
 The kids have settled in, a good routine is going, and it is time to start thinking ahead (if you have not already).
-If fundraising is in your future, or you see the need to raise an extra bit of cash for supplies, trips, etc. then you've come to the right place!
+If school fundraisers are in your future, or you see the need to raise an extra bit of cash for supplies, trips, etc. then you've come to the right place!
 We would like to introduce some of the "new kids" on the fundraising block to you:

 Brand new cases have popped up in our shop this year, full of new products.